Hyeon97/t1/docs/api/improved-api-docs.md

 ### Request Example

-> This example can be used in the same way by only changing the endpoint from `/api/backups/` to `/api/backups/job-name/{jobName}` format from [Backup Job Retrieval - All](#backup-job-retrieval---all)
+> The request examples from [Backup Job Retrieval - All](#backup-job-retrieval---all) can be used with this endpoint by simply changing the URL path from `/api/backups/` to `/api/backups/job-name/{jobName}`.

 ```txt
 # Retrieve job with name "Weekly-System-Backup"